Shobhna S. Kumar: Queer-ink

-After the Supreme Court of India recriminalising same-sex relationships in 2013, Queer-ink needed to rework on their communication strategy.
+After the Supreme Court of India recriminalized same-sex relationships in 2013, Queer-ink needed to rework on their communication strategy.
 As a result of this, she launched a queer festival QFest, Digital Library have been launched.
 The store showcases a lot of Indian Queer stories, including, You Are Not Alone by Arun Mirchandani and a number of magazines like Bombay Dost and Swikriti Patrika.

 InQueerable Happenings

 A platform for queer content and a drama production house, which is an idea of Shobhna S Kumar and Vikram Phukan, a theatre commentator and curator of Short+Salty.
 It is the probably the only theatre group focused exclusively on queer theatre.

-On September 6th, 2019, the group staged the collection of short plays at The Five Senses Theatre, is a studio theatre in Lokhandwala, Mumbai.
+On September 6, 2019, the group staged the collection of short plays at The Five Senses Theatre, is a studio theatre in Lokhandwala, Mumbai.